keenborder786/free_llms/README.md

 <img src="assets/logo.jpeg" alt="Logo" width="10%">

 ## 🤔 What is Free_LLMs?

-- Free LLMs is a framework allowing you to use browser based interface of large language models such as ChatGPT in an API like style.
-- Free LLMs is just an easier way to interact with the Browser Based LLMs and nothing else.
-All ownerships belongs to the original owners of respective LLMs.
+Free LLMs is a framework that allows you to use a browser-based interface for large language models such as ChatGPT in an API-like style.
+It provides an easier way to interact with browser-based LLMs and nothing else.
+All ownership belongs to the original owners of the respective LLMs.

 ## Quick Install